openlibhums/memory-alpha/.github/ISSUE_TEMPLATE/documentation.md

 ---

-name: Copywriting
+name: Documentation
-about: Describe content that needs writing for the main website
+about: Describe documentation that needs writing for the support site
 title: ''
-labels: copy
+labels: documentation
 assignees: ''

 ---

 ## Content needed

-Please describe the content needed.
+Please describe the documentation needed.

 ## Related development